quicwg/base-drafts/draft-ietf-quic-transport.md

 other properties of packets, such as timing and size, from being used to correlate activity.

-An endpoint SHOULD NOT initiate migration when a peer requests the use of a zero-length connection ID.
-If the peer routes incoming packets using the source address, migration might not be successful.
-If the peer routes incoming packets by assigning a unique destination address to the connection, which might be achieved using using the preferred_address transport parameter (see
-{{preferred-address}}), packets sent on different paths are likely to be linkable.
+An endpoint SHOULD NOT initiate migration with a peer that uses a zero-length connection ID, for two reasons.
+First, if the peer routes incoming packets using the packets' source address, migration might not be successful.
+Second, if such a  peer routes incoming packets by assigning a unique destination address to the connection, which can be achieved using using the preferred_address transport parameter (see {{preferred-address}}), packets sent by this endpoint over multiple paths are trivially linkable.

 Unintentional changes in path without a change in connection ID are possible.
 For example, after a period of network inactivity, NAT rebinding might cause